MDeiml/SublimeJavaImports/README.md

 SublimeJavaImports
 ==================

-Sublime Text 2 plugin for Java imports
+JavaImports is a Sublime Text 2 plugin for automatically adding imports to your Java files.
+It resolves the package names by scanning through a source .zip or folder or a .jar file.

 Installation
 ------------